If you want to sell in the current market, you should definitely possess a must-have quality – a nimble and flexible sales management approach.

 The nature of modern business requires you to constantly handle too many smaller decisions.
 This decision making can easily consume your available cognitive power.

-Ultimately, this would lead you to being overwhelmedon a daily basis.
+Ultimately, this would lead you to be overwhelmed on a daily basis.

 By having a business automation platform, you can streamline all information to a single dashboard.
-This allows you to prioritize and take decisions based on the available data.
+This allows you to prioritize and make decisions based on the available data.

 For example, let’s consider the life of a sales manager.
 They need to consider multiple customer negotiations and employee directives on a daily basis.

 A sales CRM dashboard gives an overview of all pending decisions and customer quotes.
-It allows you to arrange and align your daily meetings on a first-on basis.
+It allows you to arrange and align your daily meetings on a first-in basis.

 The 2017 marketplace will require you to navigate large challenges in a shifting landscape.
 For this, you will need to have a clear mind that’s free from biases.

 A completely integrated platform lets you oversee and manage all your selling activities.
-You also get to keep a pulse on your business through accessing the right data at the right time.
+You also get to keep a pulse on your business by accessing the right data at the right time.